 East Campus Restaurant Development Site

-The UWF Campus Master Plan identifies the east campus enterprise zone as a strategic development location for the university.
-UWF BEI’s site plan concept has identified potential development opportunities for mixed-use restaurant and retail facilities in this area of campus, to be open to the UWF community as well as the general public.
+The UWF Campus Master Plan identifies the east campus enterprise zone as a strategic development location for the University.
+UWF BEI will complete the development, in keeping with the priorities outlined in the master plan.

 Frequently Asked Questions

 What is the East Campus Restaurant Development Site?